sarahcarterch/dataspot/README_FOR_DEVS.md

 ## System Architecture Overview

-This project facilitates data synchronization between OpenDataSoft (ODS) and Dataspot's Datennutzungskatalog (DNK).
-Below is a UML diagram showing the main components and their relationships:
+This project helps keep data in sync between OpenDataSoft (ODS) and Dataspot's Datennutzungskatalog (DNK).
+The diagram below shows the main parts of the system and how they connect.

 ```mermaid
 classDiagram